Applications for S&R have now closed for 2021.

 You will need to be fit and healthy enough to undertake physical tasks in all weathers.
-You must be a competent hill walker, usually with at least four years of quality hill experience; climbing or mountaineering experience is an advantage but not essential.
-You should have the equipment and skills necessary to look after yourself outdoors in all weathers.
+You must be a regular hill-walker and able to move across open moorland and difficult, sometimes steep, terrain.
+Experience with other outdoor activities such as climbing or mountaineering are not required but you must have the equipment and skills necessary to look after yourself outdoors in all weathers.

-You must also be willing to work as part of a team, live in our operational area, have your own transport and be prepared to commit a very significant amount of your time.
-Do not underestimate the time commitment involved – not just for call-outs but also for our weekly Wednesday evening training evenings plus five or six practice weekends a year.
-In addition there is an expectation that you will be available for a wide range of events including assisting with fundraising activities.
+You must also be willing to work as part of a team, live in our operational area (see map on this page), have regular access to your own transport and be prepared to commit a very significant amount of your time.
+Do not underestimate the time commitment involved – not just for call-outs (which can come at anytime, often in the early hours of a morning) but also for our weekly Wednesday evening training evenings plus five or six practice weekends a year.
+In addition there is an expectation that you will be available for a wide range of events including assisting with fundraising activities – these tend to be additional weekend commitments.
+Also bear in mind the potential disruption to your life; as already mentioned, call-outs can come at anytime of the day or night, sometimes lasting for many hours and often interrupting family and social plans.